ESGF/esgf-user-support/metagrid.rst

 General
 *******

 Q: Where should I start with getting to know the Metagrid user interface?
-I'm fairly new to ESGF and this all seems so unfamiliar
+I'm fairly new to ESGF and this interface, search results seems rather unfamiliar.

 A: If you are unfamiliar with the interface, you may want to take a tour.
 Click on the Blue Question Mark icon in lower right corner of the page, then click on the available tour for your current page.